-A tertiary level programme that will increase access, improve quality of education, and review curricula to make graduates more relevant and responsive to the changing labour market will be introduced.
-Programmes will be diversified using various modes of teaching.
-This is because tertiary level programmes should lead to acquisition and generation of knowledge that will contribute to economic growth and poverty reduction.
-In order to attract funding, tertiary institutions will do the following:
+There is need to introduce a tertiary level programme that will increase access, improve quality of education and review curricula to make them more relevant and responsive to the changing labour market.
+Programmes should be diversified using various modes of teaching.
+Tertiary level programmes should lead to acquisition and generation of knowledge that will contribute to economic growth and poverty reduction.

+In order to attract funding tertiary institutions will do the following:

-- Apply appropriate management principles to administration and financial management. - Analyse the cost-effectiveness of the workforce, especially academic staff. - Conduct thorough human resource reviews to determine actual labour needs and, therefore, ascertain the job opportunities for graduates. - Expand distance education programmes to increase access.
+- 1. Apply appropriate management principles to administration and financial management; - 2.
+Analyse the cost-effectiveness of the workforce, especially academic staff; - 3.
+Conduct thorough human resource reviews to determine actual labour needs and therefore ascertain the job opportunities for graduates; and - 4.
+Expand distance education programmes to increase access.